khanhicetea/today-i-learned/python/HTTP2-supported-for-python-requests-library.md

 ### Notice

-If you run above example, you can see the result is
+If you run above example, you will see the result

 ```
 200